 threading.Thread class to run alongside the main thread (the linear flow that generally happens).

-One good use for threading is to create multiple instances of things that take time outside your program.
+One good use of threading is to create multiple instances of things that take time outside your program.
 A great example of this is sending requests to a server.
-If you want to send many, instead of waiting for them to finish one-by-one before you send the next request, you can create many threads to request different urls and they will then all be waiting at the same time.
+If you want to send many, instead of waiting for them to finish one-by-one before you send the next request, you can create many threads to request different URLs and they will then all be waiting at the same time.

 A basic example of threading can be seen below: